Policy Statement Regarding the Appointment of Non-Native English-Speaking Teaching Assistants

-The UIUC policy incorporates three major programs:
+The Illinois policy incorporates three major programs:

 Development and Improvement

-All non-native English-speaking students applying for appointments as teaching assistants at UIUC must first satisfy the English proficiency admission requirements of the Graduate College and the appointing academic unit.
+All non-native English-speaking students applying for appointments as teaching assistants at Illinois must first satisfy the English proficiency admission requirements of the Graduate College and the appointing academic unit.
 In addition, the students must be screened for oral English proficiency, either off-campus or on-campus.

 Prospective international teaching assistants (ITAs) are strongly encouraged to take off-campus oral proficiency exams before applying for assistantships.
 The following chart provides minimum score requirements for ITA consideration (effective Spring 2006)*: